dentremor/Software-Defined-Infrastrucure/doku.md

 $ apt install apache2-doc
 ```

-In our case we can find all related files from the packe `apache2-doc`:
+In our case we can find all related files from the package `apache2-doc`:

 ```
 $ dpkg -L apache2-doc